tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/17-Stu_Risky_Business/README.md

 Using the [starter file](Unsolved/Core/risky_business.ipynb) and the data in the [Resources](Resources) folder, complete the following steps:

-1. Load CSV data into Pandas using `read_csv` for each file.
+1. Load CSV data into Pandas using `read_csv` for each file and remove any null values using `dropna`.

 2. Calculate daily returns for each portfolio.